9 types of rental property investors, and how property managers can attract and retain them

 How Property Managers Can Work Effectively with Unintentional Investors

-Determine how much communication and involvement they want.
-Some Unintentional Investors are eager to get their hands dirty when it comes to property operations, while others prefer to focus on their investments.
-Most have full-time jobs that occupy a majority of their time.
-Be explicit in asking how often your clients want to receive updates on their properties and on which topics they’d like to be consulted, versus those that they’d be happy to let you handle on your own.
+Ask how often they want to receive updates on their properties and on which topics they’d like to be consulted, versus those they’d be happy to let you handle on your own.

 The 6 Subtypes of Rental Property Investors & Landlords